Department of Labor Logo United States Department of Labor

 Contacts Technical information: Media contact:

-Table A. Occupational employment and wages by major occupational group, United States and the Washington metropolitan area, and measures of statistical significance, May 2023
+Table A. Occupational employment and wages by major occupational group, United States and the Washington metropolitan area, May 2025

 Major occupational group Percent of total employment Mean hourly wage ($)